github/docs/content/get-started/getting-started-with-git/managing-remote-repositories.md

 The `git remote rm` command takes one argument:
 * A remote name, for example, `destination`

-Note: Removing the remote URL from your respositoy only unlinks the local and remote repositories and does not delete the remote repository
+Removing the remote URL from your repository only unlinks the local and remote repositories.
+It does not delete the remote repository.

 ## Example